How to Get Into College: 9 Admissions Tips

 “Early action is beneficial for so many reasons, and I always push my students to apply this way if the school offers it,” said Skeldon.

-Both plans require you to apply early, usually sometime in November.
+Both early decision and early action plans require you to apply early, usually sometime in November.
 You can expect to receive an admission decision earlier as well, typically in December.
-Whereas early decision is a binding agreement — meaning you are committing to attend that institution should you get admitted — early action does not bind you to a single school.
+While early decision is a binding commitment to attend that institution should you get admitted, early action allows for more flexibility and does not bind you to a single school.

 8. Manage Your Online Reputation

-Admissions officers are increasingly checking applicants' social media presence to learn more about them and to look for red flags that might deter them from extending an acceptance.
-Make sure your Facebook, Twitter, YouTube, Instagram, TikTok, and LinkedIn accounts are free of content you wouldn't want colleges to see while you're applying.
+Admissions officers are increasingly checking applicants’ social media accounts to learn more about them and identify potential concerns that might deter them from extending an acceptance.
+Make sure your Facebook, Twitter, YouTube, Instagram, TikTok, and LinkedIn accounts are free of content you wouldn’t want colleges to see while you’re applying.

 “It is important to have an appropriate email address, and social media accounts should be [set to] private,” advised Skeldon.
 You should also search your name on Google to ensure there’s nothing floating around online that could reflect negatively on you.